Where to check during an issue

 - Inspect response

-request_id— include it in support tickets - Read the
+request_id— include it in support emails - Read the

-codefield — is this a known error category?
-See error codes - Try in sandbox — same request in test environment; reproduces?
+codefield — is this a known category?
+See error codes - Try in sandbox — same request in test environment.
+Reproduces?
 Integration bug.
 Doesn’t reproduce?
 Environment-specific.

 Post-incident reports

-Sly’s architecture gracefully degrades on certain failures rather than returning500.
-Examples:
+Sly’s architecture gracefully degrades rather than returning500 where possible:

 - Settlement rail outage → transfers held in